Emmacharleswilson/model-search/README.md

 ### Structure
 ![Flowchart of Python logic](assets/images/flowchart.png)

-As you can see from the flowchart above the logic has been based around the four key user options, retrieving all models, adding models & editing existing models, and searching for models by specific catagory.
+As you can see from the flowchart above the logic has been based around the four key user options, retrieving all model's, adding model's & editing existing model's, and searching for model's by specific catagory.
 Each path will take the user back to the beginning once finished.

 ---
 ## Features